 - Know The Signs, Symptoms and Treatment of heat stress (heat cramps, heat exhaustion & heat stroke) that affects a person's physiological and behavioral condition.
 After heat stress is identified, use of proper first-aid techniques and seeking medical attention will minimize the dangerous effects.
-EHS offers CPR/First-Aid training which covers heat stress signs, symptoms and treatment.

 Please keep your cool, heat stress is dangerous but very preventable.
 EHS can review the workplace risk factors - such as a hot environment, high work demands, and protective clothing requirements - to make recommendations that minimize risk.
 Contact the EHS Industrial Hygienist at (573) 882-7018 for additional information or workplace risk factor review.